xericguzman/domination/README.md

 These functions won't `return` anything, just make changes to the current DOM.
 They also won't take in any complex objects, just strings!

+1. Now write a function that puts a line through the text of the first `<li>` in the Arguments `<ul>`.
+(Look up "first child" if you don't know what query to use, although there are other solutions).
+Since it always makes the same query, and changes it in the same way, this function requires no parameters!
+2. Now call it!
+The first list item should get what's known as a "strikethrough" style.
-1. Write a function that takes in a string representing an id and a string representing a url.
+3. Write a function that takes in a string representing an id and a string representing a url.
 The function should set the image with that ID to have that url as its image source.
-2. Now use that function to set the three images in the Image Area section to show three images of your choice.
+4. Now use that function to set the three images in the Image Area section to show three images of your choice.
 You'll need three separate calls to your function!
-3. Now write a function that puts a line through the text of the first `<li>` in the Arguments `<ul>`.
-(Look up "first child" if you don't know what query to use!).
-Since it always makes the same query, and changes it in the same way, this function requires no parameters!
-4. Now use it!
-The first list item should get what's known as a "strikethrough" style.
-5. Write a function that always removes the last `<li>` from the Arguments `<ul>`  (try looking up "last child" and "remove node").
+5. This one also doesn't require any parameters: write a function that always removes the last `<li>` from the Arguments `<ul>`  (try looking up "last child" and the `.remove` method).
+This is a bit tricky, but doable!
 6. Now use it to remove the last two items from that list.
 You'll need to call it twice!